robingirard/Energy-Alternatives-Planning/README.md

 If you want to learn how to use our simple consumption prospective models for France, you can jump directly in [Prospective_conso](Models/Prospective_conso/README.md).

+If you want to use a more advanced case with 7 nodes in Europe to model the future european electric system, you can jump directly in [Seven_node_Europe](Models/Seven_node_Europe/README.md).

 ## 3- functions folder <a class="anchor" id="functions"></a>
 Contains:
  - [tools](functions/f_tools.py) that can be used to facilitate the interface between pyomo optimisation models results and parameters and panda.